cp-rep/Bottom/README.md

 # Bottom

-## What is this project?
+## What is Bottom?
-The Bottom program is an exploration in Linux and NCurses through recreating Top from the GNU Core Utilities using C++.
+The Bottom program is an exploration in Linux and NCurses through creating a Top-like program from the GNU Core Utilities using C++.
+It is not meant to be Top but a side project for learning.

 ## How to Build Bottom
 Bottom uses the "CMake" utility for building the base program.